anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

         cd ..
     done

 .. _quality_filtering16S:

 Quality filtering
 ~~~~~~~~~~~~~~~~~

-Quality filtering of the fastq files based on the allowed maximum error rate per sequence (as in DADA2).
+| Quality filtering of the fastq files based on the allowed maximum error rate per sequence (as in DADA2).
+|
+| When working with a **single directory** that hosts your fastq files, then
+| :yellow-background:`ignore (do not execute) the script lines in yellow.`

 .. code-block:: R
    :caption: quality filtering in DADA2 (in R)
+   :emphasize-lines: 13-19, 67-71
+   :linenos:

     #!/usr/bin/Rscript
     ## workflow to perform quality filtering within DADA2